If you’d like to create an Italian garden in your backyard, you’re in the right place. Read on.

-An Italian garden is a type of formal garden developed in 16th century Italy and is known for its splendor, symmetry, and classical elements.
+An Italian garden is a formal garden developed in 16th-century Italy known for its splendor, symmetry, and classical elements.
 Italian gardens are characterized by their use of geometric patterns and layouts, with classical statues and sculptures, and often based on the works of ancient Roman and Greek architects.

 What is the “Mediterranean Garden Style”?